thevoid12/brainwars/brainwars_todo.md

 - [ ] fix multiplayer
 - [ ] authentication and session
 - [ ] need to figure out websocket reconnection if something is messed up
-- [ ] remove egress channel and change it into connection map so
+- [x] remove egress channel and change it into connection map so
 - [ ] multiplayer
 - [ ] go through all fmt.println statements and remove unwanted stuff
 - [ ] use safehtml for all the backend data which we are sending to ui
-- [ ] add otp ferature in websocket to prevent csrf
+- [ ] ad
 - [ ] xss protection
 - [ ] uploading pdf's to generate question
 - [ ] handle ui errors display appropriately